CatCode79/tips_from_rust_bytes_newsletter/README.md

     println!("called from {}:{}", location.file(), location.line());
 }
 ```

 I put this on every public-facing helper that could fail.
 Makes debugging 10× nicer for downstream users.

+Check out and run the example on [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2024&gist=a5a7bed99d817a4f08ce5af1ec3884cd).

 ---

 ### Embed static data with [include_str!](https://doc.rust-lang.org/std/macro.include_str.html)

 Need to bundle static text with your program?
 Use include_str! to read a file at compile time and embed it directly into the binary:
 ```rust
 fn main() {